Jan1021/AssignmentsProject2/README.txt

 Hi this is readme file
-welcome to giyt we cann add files
+welcome to git we cann add files
+Swicthing to main branch